impredicative/irc-rss-feed-bot/README.md

 * A SQLite database file records hashes of the entries that have been posted, thereby preventing them from being reposted.
 * The [`hext`](https://pypi.org/project/hext/), [`jmespath`](https://pypi.org/project/jmespath/), and
-[`pandas`](https://pandas.pydata.org/) DSLs are used for flexibly parsing arbitrary HTML, JSON, and CSV content respectively.
+[`pandas`](https://pandas.pydata.org/) DSLs are supported for flexibly parsing arbitrary HTML, JSON, and CSV content respectively.
 * Entry titles are formatted for neatness.
 Any HTML tags and excessive whitespace are stripped, all-caps are replaced,